Togo

 In March, it was reported that members of the military raided a birthday party in Jamestown being held by members of the LGBT community, attacking and injuring guests.

-On 26 June, 30 LGBT community members were arrested in Accra on unlawful assembly charges, after assailants attacked a birthday party.
+According to the US Department of State, on 26 June, 30 LGBT community members were arrested in Accra on unlawful assembly charges, after assailants attacked a birthday party.
 They were released on 28 June, and the charges were later dropped due to a lack of evidence.
 The arrest and detention process outed several LGBT persons, some of whom lost their jobs as a result.

 In Cape Coast, police detained two lesbian women at a house that had been used as a gathering spot for LGBT community members.
 The landlord subsequently terminated the lease.